ryanbland693/CS602-Project/README.md

 **At this point you should ensure that the credentials.js file contains the information needed to connect to the database.
 It is assumed that the cs602 database will be used with the username "root" with a password of "root".
 Should you choose to change any of this information, make sure to reflect these changes in the credentials file.**

 To load data into the database, run the loadData.js file.
-This script uses the data in the prefillData folder to execute queries on the database.
+This script uses the data in the prefillData folder to execute insert statements on the database.
 Note that there is not a reference to an image placed in the database, rather the data is saved as a blob.
+Images will not appear in the public/images folder.

 You can now start the web server, this can be done with either the **nodemon server** command or **npm start**.
 The application runs on port 3000.